psc-g/psc-g.github.io/content/posts/research/rl/2020highlights.md

 I have become very interested in getting a better understanding of how deep networks interact with reinforcement learning.
 Most of the theory we have is limited to linear function approximators, but it is become increasingly evident that the, often overlooked, design decisions taken when setting up experiments can have a dramatic effect on performance.

-<h2>Revisiting Rainbow</h2>
+<h4>Revisiting Rainbow</h4>

 _Johan S. Obando-Ceron and Pablo Samuel Castro_

 [Paper](https://arxiv.org/abs/2011.14826)

-I begin with another exception to the first rule.
+<font color="orange">I begin with another exception to the first rule.
 This is a paper we presented at the latest NeurIPS deep RL workshop.
-In it, we argue for the value of small- to mid-scale environments in deep RL for increasing scientific insight and help make our community more inclusive.
+In it, we argue for the value of small- to mid-scale environments in deep RL for increasing scientific insight and help make our community more inclusive.</font>

-You can read all the details in [my blog post](/posts/research/rl/revisiting_rainbow/).
+<font color="orange">You can read all the details in [my blog post](/posts/research/rl/revisiting_rainbow/).</font>

 {{< img src="/posts/research/rl/revisiting_rainbow/revisiting_rainbow.png" width="100%" align="center" >}}

-<h2>Measuring the Reliability of Reinforcement Learning Algorithms</h2>
+<h4>Measuring the Reliability of Reinforcement Learning Algorithms</h4>

 _Stephanie C.Y.
 Chan, Samuel Fishman, Anoop Korattikara, John Canny, Sergio Guadarrama_